Select Page

 Topping and tailing

 Very young babies usually do not need daily baths, and topping and tailing (restricting bathing to their face, neck, hands and genital area) is often enough to maintain adequate baby hygiene.3 Although it is no longer commonplace for midwives to help parents top and tail their new babies, topping and tailing is often addressed by private or NHS antenatal classes (otherwise known as parentcraft classes).
-If your antenatal classes do not cover topping and tailing or parentcraft classes are not offered to you, do not hesitate to ask your midwife for advice about topping and tailing your baby prior to being discharged from their care.
+If your antenatal classes do not cover topping and tailing or parentcraft classes are not offered to you, do not hesitate to ask your midwife for advice about topping and tailing your baby before being discharged from their care.
 Health visitors can also provide support with infant hygiene or you can bookmark this Factsheet on your web browser to make the following infant bathing advice easy to find:

 1. Collect everything you need: a bowl of warm water, a clean towel, cotton wool, a clean nappy and clean clothing.

-2. Place your baby on a flat surface, remove all of their clothing apart from their nappy and wrap them in a clean towel.*
+2. Place your baby on a flat surface, remove all of their clothing from apart their nappy and wrap them in a clean towel.*

-3. Dampen the cotton wool with the water and gently wipe around your baby’s eyes, starting from the inner corner of each eye and using a fresh piece of cotton wool for each eye to prevent spreading any infection from one eye to the other.
+3. Dampen the cotton wool with water and gently wipe around your baby’s eyes, starting from the inner corner of each eye and using a fresh piece of cotton wool for each eye to prevent spreading any infection from one eye to the other.

 4. Using a new, damp piece of cotton wool, clean around your baby’s ears, then gently pat the area dry with the towel.**